codingforeveryone/READMEs/JavaScript/conditional-operator.md

 ###Combining different operations

 It is possible to use different operations for the two cases, and to use more than one operation per case.
+In this case, the operations should be separated from each other with a comma.

 Example:
 ```javascript